Skip to content

 Multiselection

-All formats have a plural variant, this means that the form value will return an array which can be utilized for things like comparing data from multiple features.
-In the definition presented below, if feature is used in the EndPoint definition it will trigger a request for every feature id that is in the selection array, will merge the data in an object and pass it along to the vega chart, so it can be used for rendering.
+All formats have a plural version.
+This means that the form value will return an array which can be used for cases like comparing data from multiple features.
+In the definition presented below, if feature is used in the EndPoint definition, it will trigger a request for every feature id that is in the selection array, will merge the data in an object and pass it along to the vega chart so it can be used for rendering.

 json